WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 ## Step 1: Register for a Bluemix Account

 You will need a Bluemix account.
-If you don't have an account, click on the URL below to register for one:
+If you don't have an account, click on the URL below to create one:

   > https://console.ng.bluemix.net/registration
   >